Alpena Community College: Art directors program

 ACC has a Fine Arts Program.
 Right now nearly 60 percent of people who are in the art field are self-employed.
 Art directors make up the largest category of all artists, coming up with new designs and ways to present these designs.
 Art directors work on websites, articles, newspapers, and digital media.
 They look over this material to develop a design for publications.
 Usually art directors are in charge of the visual.
 The art directors work a normal work week, usually in offices at a firm or company.
 Some art directors are self-employed, and therefore they make their own work schedule and deadlines.

 Psychology (Associate in Science)

 This degree is intended for students who want to work in the psychology field, are pursuing an Associate in Science (AS) degree, or want to transfer to obtain a bachelor's or advanced degree in psychology.
 It stresses mathematics and biological factors in psychological phenomena.
 It can provide a foundation for clinical psychology, cognitive psychology, experimental psychology, forensic psychology, health psychology, physiological psychology, and neuropsychology.
 A minimum of 60 credits is needed for the Associate in Science degree.

 Pre-Medicine (Associate in Science)

 This degree is suitable for students going into pre-dental or pre-medical studies.
 This program can be altered depending on the need of any particular student, so a consultation with an academic advisor is required.
 A minimum of 60 credits is needed for the Associate in Science degree.

+Business Management AAS (Associate in Applied Science)

+This degree is for students who want to work in the business industry or manage their own businesses.

+The curriculum combines general education courses with business operations and management.

+Concrete Technology

+This course features a two year program where students learn fundamental understanding of the technology of concrete.
+Concrete technology at ACC is one of the original associate degree curriculums offered by Portland Cement Association.

+Welding

+Students learn about traditional forms of welding alongside plasma cutting during this course.
+At ACC students are taught proper use of standard safety equipment in a state of the art welding laboratory.
+All welding instructors at ACC are AWS(American Welder Society) certified, allowing for the ability of students' welding to be checked for industry and code standards.